mimiyin/choreographic-interventions-s20/README.md

       * [Polar Rose-ish](http://editor.p5js.org/move.mimi/sketches/HJTDNYKVf) | [Polar Rose Shape](https://editor.p5js.org/move.mimi/sketches/gO8ew1q-Y)

 ### Assignment: Study No. 2 Circular Pathways
-   * Choreograph a 30 - 180 second generative circular pathway in code with 2 ideas.
+   * Choreograph a 30 - 180 second generative circular pathway in code that expresses 2 ideas about circles.
 It should be recognizably "circular" movement.
       * At least 1 parameter of the circle needs to change over time.
       * Use the [Circular Pathway with Controls](http://editor.p5js.org/embed/Sy7iKoIEf) to explore ideas.
       * Discuss and **diagram** choreographic possibilities for how to interact with your pathway.